 - Up to 40% off the CSCS MVP Package

-I focused primarily on the MVP package as it includes all possible material formats offered by Trainer Academy.
+I focused primarily on the MVP package, which includes all possible material formats Trainer Academy offers.

 I also used the NASM package as our case study.
 The ACE package comes with the same suite of materials.